MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 Parameter *command*: The command you want to execute

 Parameter *source*: The command source that is used to execute the command.
-If it\'s not specified MCDR will use [get_plugin_command_source](#get-plugin-command-source) as fallback command source
+If it's not specified MCDR will use [get_plugin_command_source](#get-plugin-command-source) as fallback command source